-Run Spark workloads from Jupyter Notebooks
+Run Spark workloads from a third-party client

 You can run Spark workloads interactively from Jupyter Notebooks, VS Code, or any Python-based interface without needing to manage a Spark cluster.
 The workloads run on the Snowflake infrastructure.